unkokaeru/bilbois/content/Main Vibes/Main Quests.md

 ### Unscheduled

-- [ ] Apply to be a [student ambassador](https://www.lincoln.ac.uk/media/responsive2017/Student,Ambassador,JD,,Responsibilities,2024,.pdf) (with [this link](https://forms.office.com/e/3DgQj1aNND)) before Monday 7th October, after answering the [[../Organised/Applications/application supporting statements]].
+- [ ] Apply to be a [student ambassador](https://www.lincoln.ac.uk/media/responsive2017/Student,Ambassador,JD,,Responsibilities,2024,.pdf) (with [this link](https://forms.office.com/e/3DgQj1aNND)) before Monday, after answering the [[application supporting statements]].
 - [ ] Complete document upload for Just Eat, Deliveroo, and Uber Eats (in my emails).
+- [ ] Create a summary with questions for my Tuesday 1800 student.
 - [ ] Automate student document generation for summaries and homework + Excalidraw templates within Obsidian for export?

 ### Scheduled